SAP/fundamental-tools/doc/app.md

 HTML or JS Views are built of reusable ui components, put together into frontend layouts and forms.

 ui components are bound to View Model data structures, which are ABAP data structures.
-Components' templates can be therefore generated using [abap get](../abap-api-tools/README.md#abap-api-annotations-for-ui-elements) and [make](../abap-api-tools/README.md#ui-elements) commands and reused with or without adaptations in the View:
+Components' templates can be therefore generated using `abap` CLI [get](../abap-api-tools/README.md#abap-api-annotations-for-ui-elements) and [make](../abap-api-tools/README.md#ui-elements) commands and reused in Views, with or without adaptations:

 ```shell
 abap make aurelia -c my-app # from the first ABAP API step above
 ```

-Using generator is options, ui components can be also manually coded, with arbitrary attributes.
-Generated components can be also changed, add/remove SU3 id, value input help etc.
+Using generator is optional.
+Ui components can be manually coded from scratch and generated components can be changed, like add/remove SU3 id, value input help etc.

 ```html